Familial Mediterranean fever: Diagnostic criteria

-Various diagnostic criteria have been set, but the Tel-Hashomer clinical criteria is widely recognized for the diagnosis of FMF.
-It has more than 95% and 97% sensitivity and specificity, respectively.
+Various diagnostic criteria have been set, but the Tel-Hashomer clinical criteria are widely recognized.
+It has more than 95 percent and 97 percent sensitivity and specificity, respectively.

-For the criteria, typical attacks consist of all the following: recurrent (three or more episodes), febrile (rectal ≥ 38° C), painful inflammation, and a short duration of 12 to 72 hours.
+For the criteria, typical attacks consist of all the following: recurrent (three or more episodes), febrile (rectal temperature of at least 38 °C), painful inflammation, and a short duration of 12 to 72 hours.

-Incomplete attacks (must be recurrent) are differing from typical attacks in at least one feature as follows: temperature <38 °C, attack duration longer or shorter than specified (but no less than 6 hours and no more than 7 days), localized abdominal attacks, no signs of peritonitis during the attacks, and arthritis in a location other than the hip, knee or ankle.
+Incomplete attacks (must be recurrent) differ from typical attacks in at least one feature as follows: temperature less than 38 °C, attack duration longer or shorter than specified (but no less than six hours and no more than seven days), localized abdominal attacks, no signs of peritonitis during the attacks, and arthritis in a location other than the hip, knee or ankle.

 Complications

-AA-amyloidosis with kidney failure is a complication and may develop without overt crises.
-AA amyloid protein is produced in very large quantities during attacks, and at a low rate between them, and accumulates mainly in the kidney, as well as the heart, spleen, gastrointestinal tract, and thyroid.
+AA-amyloidosis with kidney failure may develop without overt crises.
+AA amyloid protein is produced in very large quantities during attacks and at a low rate between them, accumulating mainly in the kidney, heart, spleen, gastrointestinal tract, and thyroid.

-There appears to be an increase in the risk for developing particular vasculitis-related diseases (e.g. Henoch–Schönlein purpura, Polyarteritis nodosa, and Behçet's disease), spondylarthropathy, prolonged arthritis of certain joints and protracted myalgia.
+There appears to be an increased risk of certain vasculitis-related diseases (e.g., Henoch–Schönlein purpura, polyarteritis nodosa, and Behçet's disease), spondylarthropathy, prolonged arthritis of certain joints, and protracted myalgia.

 Genetics

 The MEFV gene is located on the short arm of chromosome 16 (16p13).
 Many different mutations of the MEFV gene can cause the disorder.
 Having one mutation is unlikely to cause the condition.
-Having two mutations either a copy from both parents, or two different mutations, one from each parent is the threshold for a genetic diagnosis of FMF.
-However, most individuals who comply with the genetic diagnosis of FMF remain asymptomatic or undiagnosed.
+Having two mutations (either a copy from both parents or two different mutations with one from each parent) is the threshold for a genetic diagnosis of FMF, though a minority of clinically-diagnosed cases have only one mutation.
+Most individuals who comply with the genetic diagnosis of FMF remain asymptomatic or undiagnosed.
 Whether this is due to modifier genes or environmental factors remains to be established.